Kaufman-Lab-Columbia/ClustSim/README.md

 ## License
 ClustSim is licensed with an MIT license.
 See LICENSE file for more information.
 ## Referencing
-If you use ClustSim for your work, cite with the following:
+If you use ClustSim for your work, cite with the following (Currently in preprint):
 ```
-Paper currently in preparation, check back later.
+Hammer, J. L., Devanny, A. J. & Kaufman, L. J. Density-based optimization for unbiased, reproducible clustering applied to single molecule localization microscopy Preprint at https://www.biorxiv.org/content/10.1101/2024.11.01.621498v1 (2024)
 ```
 ## Contact
 kaufmangroup.rubylab@gmail.com